PhoenixPan/Notes/JavaScript.md

 ```
 function MyClass () {
-  var privateVariable; // private member, available within the constructor
+  var _privateVariable; // private member

+  function _privateMethod() { //.. };

-  this.privilegedMethod = function () { // iaccess private members
+  this.privilegedMethod = function () { //.. };
-    //..
-  };
 }

-// A 'static method', it's just like a normal function
-// it has no relation with any 'MyClass' object instance
+// No relation with any instance but the constructor
-// just adding a property to the function object
+// just adding a property to the constructor function object
 MyClass.staticMethod = function () {};

 // Extending the constructor of function prototype
 // available to all instances created and child class instances
 MyClass.prototype.publicMethod = function () {
   // the 'this' keyword refers to the object instance
-  // you can access only 'privileged' and 'public' members
 };

 var myObj = new MyClass(); // new object instance